Friends of the Nations' Libraries SAVES literary treasure trove for the nation in an unprecedented rescue of the UK’s literary heritage

-Friends of the National Libraries (FNL) has successfully raised over £15 million to acquire the Honresfield Library for the nation.
+Friends of the Nations' Libraries (FNL) has successfully raised over £15 million to acquire the Honresfield Library for the nation.
 The collection includes manuscripts by the Brontës, Jane Austen, Robert Burns and Sir Walter Scott.

 FNL has donated every manuscript and printed book to nearly 70 libraries and writers' houses across the UK so that they are accessible to everyone.